rch-iv/synthetic-obedience-systems/README.md

 This repository is part of a responsible disclosure protocol.
 Vendors, governments, and global regulators are being notified.
 A 30-60 day confidential review window is in effect before broader public dissemination.
 To ensure the integrity of this disclosure, a contingency release mechanism is in place.
 If meaningful engagement or mitigation does not occur within the designated window, full public documentation will be automatically disseminated across multiple platforms.

-This is a civilization-scale exploit class.
-Containment will require coordinated action across technical, ethical, and policy domains